openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 ### 5.2.3 Confidential client

-A confidential client shall support the provisions specified in clause 5.2.3 and 5.2.4 of [FAPI Security Profile 1.0 - Part 1: Baseline][Part1], except for [RFC7636] support.
+A confidential client shall support the provisions specified in clause 5.2.3 and 5.2.4 of [FAPI Security Profile 1.0 - Part 1: Baseline][Part1], except for [RFC 7636] support.

 In addition, the confidential client